rodlunt/clean-reps/store-listing/privacy-policy.md

 **Last updated: December 2024**

-## I don't want your data

-Seriously.
-I built this app for myself and decided to share it.
-I have no interest in collecting, storing, or selling your information.
-I don't have a server.
-I don't have a database of users.
-I don't even know you downloaded this app.
+## Summary

+Clean Reps does not collect, store, or transmit any personal data.
+All information entered into the app stays on your device.

-## What happens with your workout data
+## What data the app uses

-Everything you enter - exercises, sets, reps, weights, routines - stays on your phone.
-It's stored locally using your device's storage.
-It never gets sent anywhere.
-I couldn't access it even if I wanted to.
+Everything entered into Clean Reps - exercises, sets, reps, weights, routines - is stored locally on your device using the device's built-in storage.
+This data never leaves your device and is not accessible to anyone else.

-## What the app doesn't do
+## What the app does NOT do

-- Doesn't require an account
+- Does not require an account or sign-up
-- Doesn't collect personal information
+- Does not collect personal information
-- Doesn't track your location
+- Does not track location
-- Doesn't use analytics or tracking
+- Does not use analytics or tracking services
-- Doesn't phone home to any server
+- Does not connect to any servers
-- Doesn't contain ads or ad tracking
+- Does not contain ads or ad tracking
-- Doesn't share anything with anyone
+- Does not share data with third parties

-## Third-party stuff
+## Third-party services

-The app can look up exercises from the Wger fitness database (a free, public exercise API).
-When you search for exercises, that search query goes to their servers.
-No personal data is attached - it's just looking up exercise names and descriptions.
+Clean Reps can look up exercises from the Wger fitness database, a free public exercise API.
+When searching for exercises, only the search query is sent to retrieve exercise names and descriptions.
+No personal data is included in these requests.

-## Deleting your data

-Your data is yours.
-It lives on your phone.
+## Data deletion

+All data belongs to the user and is stored locally on their device.
 To delete it:
-- Clear the app's data in your phone's settings, or
+- Clear the app's data in the device settings, or
-- Just uninstall the app
+- Uninstall the app

-That's it.
-There's nothing to delete on my end because I don't have anything.
+There is no remote data to delete, as no data is stored externally.

+## Children's privacy

+Clean Reps is not directed at children under 13.
+The app does not knowingly collect any information from children.

-## Why this policy exists
+## Changes to this policy

-Google requires a privacy policy for Play Store apps.
-So here it is.
-The summary is: I'm not in the data business.
-I just wanted a simple workout app.
+Any updates to this policy will be reflected in the "Last updated" date above.

 ## Contact

-Got questions? [your-email@example.com]
+For questions about this privacy policy: [your-email@example.com]